 A dental bridge is an ancient technique to replace missing teeth.

-The installation of a dental bridge requires grinding down the surrounding teeth into stumps!
+Installing a dental bridge requires grinding the surrounding teeth into stumps!
 Look at the stumps under the bridge:

 Dental bridges will eventually cause the loss of the supporting teeth (the stumps) because of overload and the inability to keep the bridge clean.

-Patients often notice that their tooth is looking longer with age, this is as a result of gum recession.
-Almost all patients assume that this is a sign of gum disease and should be corrected.
+Patients often notice that their teeth look longer with age, resulting from gum recession.
+Unfortunately, almost all patients assume this is a sign of gum disease and should be corrected.

-Gum recession on a tooth is like a wrinkle on the face in that it is more common with age and it is a cosmetic issue.
+Gum recession on a tooth is like a wrinkle on the face; it is more common with age and is a cosmetic issue.

 Gum recession is NOT a disease.
 Gum recession does NOT lead to tooth loss!